open-component-model/.github/SECURITY.md

 ## Past Security Advisories

-This SECURITY.md is the organization-wide default for all repositories in the `open-component-model` GitHub organization.
-GitHub does not provide a public organization-wide list of security advisories (the organization-level view is restricted to organization owners and security managers), so a single hard-coded link cannot work here.
 Published advisories are listed per repository in the repository's **Security → Advisories** tab.
 Direct link (replace `<repository>` with the repository in question, e.g. `open-component-model`):